suxuekun/libpyiotcloud/_device_simulator/README.md

     Copy the DEVICE ID by double clicking on it and typing Ctrl+C.

-3. Set the DEVICE_ID, DEVICE_SERIAL, DEVICE_MACADD and DEVICE_SECRETKEY on the device.
+3. Set the DEVICE_ID, DEVICE_SERIAL, DEVICE_MACADD and DEVICE_SECRETKEY on the device then run it.

     <b>Refer to corresponding sections below for setup instructions for the device simulators and FT900 device.</b>